find-work1/find-work/readme.md

   - There are two instance methods on Ticker which control the background jobs:

-### `begin`
+    -**`begin`**
       - creates a filename containing a constant identifier ("tickers_process_") and a random string
       - Writes the script content to a tempfile with this filename.
       - When writing the file, adds some wrapper code around the script content.
       - `loop do` and `sleep` are added in order to loop it every N milliseconds (which is determined by the interval column)
       - `$0 = "#{tempfile_name}" is used to set the process name for the script.
 Setting this makes it easier to find the script's pid using `ps aux`.
       - Next the script is run by using system exec (backticks) to spin up a rails console and issuing it a `load` command to have it run the tempfile.
       - It turns out that the most difficult part of spawning subprocesses is doing in a way that enables stopping them.
 I experiemented with a number of commands, including `fork`, `spawn`, and `thread`.
 The returned value of these methods is a PID, but I found that the actual PID of the process dynamically changed and so this can't dependaby be used to stop the background job.
 Somewhat confusingly, a method calling these commands (i.e. `spawn`) will continue on to the next statement without waiting for the subprocess to compete, but if the method is run from a REPL, the prompt won't be returned to the user.
 I fixed this by plugging in the returned PID to `Process.detach(pid)`.
 I ended up going with `spawn` because it offers a `pgroup: true` option.
 This option tells it to start a new "process group" for the spawned command.
 I'm not sure how much it really does but it supposedly prevents orphaning child processes.
       - Finally, the Ticker record's `process_name` column is updated to the tempfile name.
       - There would some bugs I didn't solve.
 When a background job ran `curl`, the server would show all the curl requests in it's logs.
 I tried `> /dev/null` but still wasn't able to hide these.
 A second bug is orphan processes.
 I can't say for sure what causes this issue, but I suspect that certain errors being raised in the background job might cause it.

-### `stop`
+    - **`stop`**
       - Thankfully much simpler than `begin`
       - Basically, a running background job's PID is looked up by a ticker's `process_name`.
       - The following command is used for this: `ps aux | grep #{process_name.first(25)} | awk 'NR==1{print $2}`
       - Then `kill -9 #{pid}` is used to do the actual killing.

-### `killall`
+  - There is also one class method on `Ticker`:
+    - **`killall`**
       - This command is to kill all background jobs (including orphans).
       - It's one line is `pkill -f #{@@process_name_constant}` This kills all processes with a name partially matching the argument.
       - TODO: run this on Rails server exit to ensure that the jobs don't keep running.

+- After writing this background job system, I now needed a way for the background scripts to send updates to my websocket listeners.
+I tried using `WebsocketRails["channelName"].trigger` but found that it only worked when run from my Rails controller.
+So I made a Rails endpoint which calls this method, and called that endpoint from the background job using `curl`.

+- At this point I was pretty satisfied.
+I added an "edit" form.
+The heroku deploy was working fine with the Telestrap theme but I hadn't debugged the background job system yet.

+- Thanks for reading!
+Contribute if you want!